 In those early days of my return to NCN, looking for whatever work I could find, Bernie told me about a side job he had in our mutual home town of Philadelphia.
-As “Bob Weston” he was providing pre-recorded voice tracks for WDVR whose format was “beautiful music.”
-That’s a concept a bit like WOND’s “Wonderful Music,” being a total avoidance of rock, Country & Western, jazz etc. In the New York market WPAT, Paterson was doing very well with that idea then.
+As “Bob Weston” he was providing pre-recorded voice tracks for WDVR, whose format was “beautiful music.”
+That’s a concept a bit like WOND’s “Wonderful Music,” being a total avoidance of rock, Country & Western, jazz, etc. In the New York market WPAT, Paterson (NJ) was doing very well with that idea then.
 Fundamentally the content was attractive but unobtrusive instrumental versions of pop music standards with few vocals, ideal for background music.
 Often the selections were not announced.
 So Bernie’s tracks mostly consisted of station breaks and a few commercials.

-He put me in touch with the management at WDVR, telling me that this would be no major source of income, in fact he was getting $1 per spot (equal to $7.25 in 2012) which meant mostly for commercials; the other tracks had long-lasting lives of their own.
+He put me in touch with the management at WDVR, telling me that this would be no major source of income; in fact, he was getting $1 per spot (equal to $7.25 in 2012), which meant mostly for commercials; the other tracks had long-lasting lives of their own.

 *A sub-channel uses the same signal as the regular station does, but the programs are transmitted separately by a complex process I don’t fully understand.
 TV and radio stations still use the concept today, sending out more than one signal available with special equipment and/or by subscription.